-Goucher's 287-acre wooded campus is home to impressive facilities in technology, the sciences, and the arts, including a scientific visualization laboratory; nuclear-magnetic resonance spectrometer; and several computer, multi-media, and language labs.
+In addition to a comprehensive undergraduate liberal arts education and excellent graduate programs, Goucher also offers access to cutting-edge technology and programs in a serene learning environment.
+Goucher's 287-acre wooded campus is home to impressive facilities in technology, the sciences, and the arts, including a scientific visualization laboratory; nuclear-magnetic resonance spectrometer; a research-grade fluorescence microscope; and several computer, multimedia, and language labs.
 The campus is fully wired, featuring "smart" classrooms and providing widespread access to the Internet, cable television, and internal networks.
 Students have access to well-equipped laboratories and research facilities; superb performance and studio art spaces, including the Meyerhoff Arts Center and the 1,000-seat Kraushaar Auditorium; and the Hughes Field Politics Center, which arranges high-quality political science internships in Washington, DC, and elsewhere.

 A member of NCAA Division III, Goucher's Gophers compete in basketball, volleyball, tennis, soccer, track and field, cross-country, swimming, field hockey, and lacrosse.
 The college also offers a varsity equestrian team and a variety of intramural sports.
 In recent years, Goucher's Gophers have won conference championships in field hockey, women's lacrosse, and men's basketball, and student-athletes routinely earn prestigious awards for their combined athletic and academic achievements.